 The advantages of sous vide are indisputable.
 From being able to start with frozen meat to achieving perfect results that can hold for several hours without repercussions, sous vide has a lot to offer the home cook.

 If you're concerned about sous vide plastic safety, you've got to do enough of your own research to be comfortable with your decision about using plastic (or not).
 We contend that sous vide plastics (and storage plastics) are safe.
-But some sources disagree, and the research is truly all over the place: This is definitely a personal decision.
+But some sources disagree, and the research is truly all over the place.
+This is definitely a personal decision.

 However, if you're concerned about the impact of sous vide plastic use on the environment, then you may be able to put that to rest.
 There are a lot of ways to decrease and eliminate plastic use with sous vide--plus, you can recycle those bags!
 How awesome is that!?

 There's a bigger picture to consider, here, too.
-For example, in relation to all the other plastics in your home, sous vide plastic is a small concern.
-And also, as discussed on one of the sites linked to here, sous vide plastic and sous vide cooking in general is going to make far less of an impact on the environment than driving to a restaurant and ordering a couple of steaks.
+For example, in relation to all the other plastics in your home, sous vide plastic is a relatively small concern.
+And also, as discussed on one of the sites linked to below, sous vide plastic and sous vide cooking in general is going to make far less of an impact on the environment than driving to a restaurant and ordering a couple of steaks.

 So, yes, increased plastic use may not feel good.
 But if you see sous vide plastic use within a larger context, you can see that maybe it's not as detrimental to the environment as you had assumed.
 If plastic use is holding you back from trying sous vide (or a vacuum sealer), look again.
 In the big picture, you're probably saving resources, especially if you follow all of these tips to minimize your sous vide plastic use--including recycling!